hrik-das/lsh-shell/README.md

 # LSH Shell
-LSH is a simple implementation of a shell in C, and it is the subject of a tutorial on my website.
-It demonstrates the basics of how a shell works.
+LSH is a simple implementation of a shell in C, and It demonstrates the basics of how a shell works.
 That is: read, parse, fork, exec, and wait.
 Since its purpose is demonstration (not feature completeness or even fitness for casual use), it has many limitations, including:
 - Commands must be on a single line.
 - Arguments must be separated by whitespace.
 - No quoting arguments or escaping whitespace.